Private 1st Class John E. Adams, Jr. (1921–1944)

 Two torpedoes struck the tanker Eiyo Maru No. 2, causing heavy damage.
 About a minute later, at 1653 hours, both torpedoes aimed at the Shinyo Maru struck.
 Michno wrote that “One torpedo hit forward of the bridge and a second between the aft hold and rear superstructure.
 Almost immediately, another explosion, perhaps from the boilers, shattered the hull.”

 Some prisoners were killed outright or trapped in the wreckage.
 Survivors later reported that after the torpedoes hit, the Japanese guards immediately began attempting to murder the prisoners, opening fire on them and throwing grenades into the hold.
 (One prisoner interviewed decades later stated that the guards started murdering prisoners after the Japanese crew spotted the torpedoes inbound, but before they hit.)
 Shinyo Maru sank in about 15 minutes.
-The U.S.S.
+U.S.S.
 Paddle fled the area, evading depth charges dropped by the convoy’s escorts.

 Diagram of U.S.S.
 Paddle‘s attack on the convoy.
 The Eiyo Maru No. 2 is labeled “MEDIUM AO” (tanker) and the Shinyo Maru as “MEDIUM AK” (freighter) (“U.S.S.
 PADDLE (SS 263) – Report of War Patrol Number Five.”
 National Archives via Fold3.)